call +44 (0)1273 622272

 A number of strategies were identified to address these challenges, one of which is “by the application of lean and agile methodologies that will reduce waste, be more responsive to changing requirements and reduce the risk of project failure”.

-Traditionally a project manager may direct the project team using a ‘command and control’ style, actively directing their team towards the work that must be completed.
+Traditionally a project manager may direct the project team using a 'command and control' style, actively directing their team towards the work that must be completed.
 Agile project management uses a different technique.
-At the beginning of an Agile project a high level plan will be created by the project manager, which is based around basic requirements and a high level vision of the solution.
+At the beginning of an Agile project, a high-level plan will be created by the project manager, which is based on basic requirements and a high-level vision of the solution.
 From there on the final project is created iteratively and incrementally, with each increment building on the previous increments.
 Agile Project management also differs in the way that team members create the plans for each increment, rather than the project manager themselves.

 Close collaboration between the business or customer and the project team allows the team to understand the details of potentially changing requirements and create and validate an evolving solution accordingly.